nrichards/mdpicgen/README.md

 This tool reads string sequences from Markdown and generates custom visuals using custom image layers.
 Inserts or updates images back in to the Markdown.

+* "really cool!" -_a personal friend of the developer_

 ## Inspiration

 To help keep Markdown editing fun for projects needing to add many images which are permutations of a source diagram, this tool will do the heavy lifting.